-- ii Incentive to drug manufacturers, entrepreneurs, and institutions, for international propagation of AYUSH and registration of products, for exports - iii Support for international market development and promotional activities - iv Translation and publication of AYUSH books in foreign languages - v Establishment of AYUSH information Cells/Health Centres in Indian Embassies, Missions and Cultural Centres in foreign countries and deputation of experts
+- i.
+International exchange of experts and officers - ii.
+Incentive to drug manufacturers, entrepreneurs, and institutions for international propagation of AYUSH and registration of products for exports - iii.
+Support for international market development and promotional activities - iv.
+Translation and publication of AYUSH books in foreign languages - v.
+Establishment of AYUSH information Cells/Health Centres in Indian Embassies, Missions and Cultural Centres in foreign countries and deputation of experts